12 months full time; 24 months part time

 Graduates are well equipped to pursue careers as developers, architects, data scientists or project managers, and to undertake research or establish their own consulting or software development companies.

-A second-class Honours degree, or international equivalent, in computing science software engineering, computing systems, distributed computing, internet computing, information systems or information technology.
+A lower-second-class Honours degree, or international equivalent, in computing science software engineering, computing systems, distributed computing, internet computing, information systems or information technology.
 We will also consider applicants on an individual basis with lower or non-standard qualifications if they have relevant professional experience in computing.